-- advertising as a manufacturer - issuing a certification while holding a financial interest in a manufacturer
+- knowingly providing patients with referrals to a specific manufacturer or a specific designated caregiver - advertising as a manufacturer - issuing a certification that a patient has a qualifying medical condition while holding a financial interest in a manufacturer

 A case decided by the federal Court of Appeals for the Ninth Circuit addressed whether a health care practitioner may be criminally liable for aiding and abetting a federal crime for his or her "recommendation" to a patient to use marijuana for medicinal purposes.
 In Conant v.
-Walters, the court held that a doctor's "recommendation" alone did not amount to aiding and abetting.
-60 The case was based on California law that required a doctor to "recommend" a patient's use of medical marijuana.
+Walters, the court held that a doctor's "recommendation" alone did not amount to aiding and abetting.64 The case was based on California law that required a doctor to "recommend" a patient's use of medical marijuana.
 Minnesota law differs from California law in that respect, as a practitioner in Minnesota is providing a "certification of diagnosis" and not a "recommendation."
-It is also important to note that the Ninth Circuit Court of Appeals does not have jurisdiction over Minnesota and therefore this decision would not be binding on Minnesota courts.
+It is also important to note that the Ninth Circuit Court of Appeals does not have jurisdiction over Minnesota and therefore this decision is not binding on Minnesota courts.